Georges St-Pierre: ADCC Submission Wrestling World Championship

+UFC Fight Pass Invitational

+During International Fight Week 2023, the UFC announced that St-Pierre was going to make his return to professional grappling at UFC Fight Pass Invitational 6 on December 14, 2023.
+It was later announced that his opponent would be fellow UFC veteran Nick Diaz, but the match was postponed due to injury.
+Later in 2024, St-Pierre confirmed that he was no longer planning to return to professional grappling.

 Personal life

 St-Pierre has founded a charity, the GSP Foundation, that aims to reduce bullying and encourage youth participation in sports.

 St-Pierre has spoken about mental illness in interviews.
-He has stated that at the time of his first retirement he 'was in some kind of depression' and said in 2014 that he suffered from obsessive–compulsive disorder.
+He has stated that at the time of his first retirement he 'was in some kind of depression' and said in 2014 that he has obsessive–compulsive disorder.
 He credited his OCD in being a factor in his success.

+Tattoos

+St-Pierre has a tattoo on the left side of his chest showing the kanji of Jujutsu (柔術).

+St-Pierre also has a tattoo on his right calf depicting a Fleur-de-lis.